• Skip to primary navigation

 • Cover with plastic wrap and let rise until doubled, about 1 hour.

 • Preheat oven to 375º.
-Bake until deep golden brown, 15-20 minutes.
+Bake until golden brown, 15-20 minutes.
 Let cool in the pan for 3 minutes and then remove and brush with melted butter and let cool slightly before serving.

 Video